These Soccer Players And Managers “Hate” Each Other

 He also made the claim during his career that two playing positions can only be taken by more than just crazy guys.
 That's why he quickly lost his nickname.
 First, he moved to the enemy within the Bundesliga at the beginning of his professional career and took the tram home while his own game was still running.
 Then he got into a fight with various colleagues at his new club, especially with those who even remotely looked like competitors on his position.
 And finally, he was openly bickering with the one nobody wanted to be open with before and that was the “gorilla in space”.

 But there he prevailed.
 Although the “gorilla in space” still thinks that if he had played at that time, another team would have become world champion.
 He would have done better if he had shot that one goal.
 Then a little football fairy tale would have turned into a real party.

-There was a fight with Peter Schmeichel, he called his coach a wanker and published a second biography under the motto “Ten dirty stories.
+But we want to start with one of the meanest fouls in football history.
+Begun by a player who is partly ritualistically revered by the fans of his club.There was a fight with Peter Schmeichel, he called his coach a wanker and published a second biography under the motto “Ten dirty stories.
 We are talking about Roy Keane, whose performances for Ireland and ManU were remarkable as well as his scandals and player enmities.

 Example 1 – After the official Manchester United championship celebration in May 1999, Roy Keane joined David Beckham, Andy Cole, Dwight Yorke, and Gary Neville at a late hour in an economy called “Henry´s Bar”.
 Keane's flirting attempts with two ladies in attendance turned out to be not very promising, which brought the midfielder to his senses.
 One of the women reported later: “He was very, very drunk and as aggressive as you can imagine.”
 Keane kicked one of the ladies, poured his beer over the other's head and was finally taken into custody by the police and spent the night in the detention cell.
 He was not convicted for this.